Test Your Knowledge of the Handy WiFi Hotspot Booster

 Flickr

-4.)
-You Need to Send a File from Your Laptop – But You Can’t Find a WiFi Network
+4. You Need to Send a File from Your Laptop – But You Can’t Find a WiFi Network

 WiFi boosters are beneficial because they let you connect your laptop no matter where you are

-3.)
-You’re Going on a Road Trip and Your Kids Want to Watch Movies in the Car
+3. You’re Going on a Road Trip, and Your Kids Want to Watch Movies in the Car

 Kids can stream movies in the car

-2.)
-You Want to Stream Music (and More) to Your Boat
+2. You Want to Stream Music (and More) to Your Boat

 You can stream music to your boot with a WiFi hotspot booster

-1.)
-You’re in the Mountains and Want to Watch Netflix
+1. You’re in the Mountains and Want to Watch Netflix

-Get WiFi in your remote cabinMountain cabins are incredibly cozy; they’re typically small and rustic and in winter always seem to have a wood fire roaring.
+Mountain cabins are incredibly cozy; they’re typically small and rustic and always seem to have a wood fire roaring in winter.
 If you like to go on the weekends to disconnect and get away from the bustle of everyday life, perhaps you don’t want WiFi.
-However, you should still make sure you have a working cell phone should emergencies occur.
+However, you still need to make sure you have a working cell phone if you have an emergency.
 A WiFi hotspot booster will help deliver the cellular signal to your phone.

 wifi hotspot boosters